ni-kismet/webcharts-development-settings/benchmark-infrastructure/benchmark-infrastructure.md

 ### Jasmine
 The way Jasmine displays the tests in a hierarchical style makes finding a specific test very easy.
 This infrastructure provides pieces to take advantage of both Benchmark.js and Jasmine.
 By using ```jasmineBenchmark.run``` or ```jasmineBenchmark.runWhenReady``` any test is transformed in a benchmark: these helper functions are invoking the Benchmark.js under the hood and report the results in the UI next to the Jasmine reporter.
 ### Karma
 Karma has a really nice feature of capturing the console logs of all the connected browsers from all devices and redirecting them to a text file.
-After Karma is stopped a minimal processing is required to extract the results from the text file and save them in a json.
+After Karma is stopped, a minimal processing is required to extract the results from the text file and save them in a json.
 ### engineering-flot
 engineering-flot is used to present the trends.
 ### git